Presumptive Claims: Minimizing Exposure with Early Intervention & Case Management

 If you’re among the 34 states with a presumption law covering some or all of your employees, it’s important to already be prepared with a medical triage team you can call on immediately after a claim is filed.

-When a client calls us about a new presumptive claim, our RapidResponse nurse triage team responds immediately if the situation is emergent.
+When a client calls us regarding a presumptive claim, our RapidResponse nurse triage team responds immediately.
+Measures are in place if the situation is emergent.
 If the situation is non-emergent, the triage nurse will make contact in less than 24 hours.
-Depending on the program structure and intake information, the employee might then be placed in one of our presumption programs and followed by a specialized presumption nurse.
+Once the triage process is completed, the employee will be placed in one of our presumption programs and followed by a specialized presumption nurse.

 Our Presumption Programs